Essay 2 of 3·March 2026·14 min read

 Three forces are converging that make the extraction model increasingly fragile and the hospitality model increasingly necessary.

-AI is eliminating the task layer.
-The things that used to differentiate a "good" property manager — fast response times, dynamic pricing, efficient scheduling — are becoming table stakes.
+The first is AI leveling the task layer.
+The things that used to differentiate a "good" property manager like fast response times, dynamic pricing, efficient scheduling, are becoming table stakes.
+AI is transforming customer experience across every service business, not just ours.
 When any operator can deploy an AI agent that responds to guest inquiries in under two minutes, 24/7, the execution floor rises for everyone.
-Competing on tasks is a race to parity.
-Competing on how your people make owners and guests feel is a race with no finish line.
+This is how AI changes what businesses compete on.
+It eliminates execution as a differentiator.
+Put another way, competing on task fulfillment is a race to parity.
+Contrast that with how your people make other people feel… now that's a race with no finish line.

-Owner expectations are diverging from industry delivery.
+Then there's what's happening on the owner side.
 Today's owners have been conditioned by consumer technology to expect transparency, real-time reporting, and proactive communication.
 They're comparing you to their wealth advisor, not to the last PM who ghosted them.
-The gap between what owners expect and what most VRMs deliver is widening every year.
+That gap between what owners expect and what most VRMs deliver is widening, and I don't see it slowing down.

-Consolidation is compressing the middle.
+And consolidation is squeezing from both directions.
 The big players are getting bigger through acquisition.
 The scrappy solo operators are getting more efficient through AI tools.
-The 30-to-150 unit companies that are too big to wing it and too small for enterprise systems are getting squeezed from both directions.
-The only durable escape is the depth of your relationship with the people you serve.
+The 30-to-150 unit companies in the middle are too big to wing it, but too small for enterprise systems.
+The only durable path forward I can see is the depth of your relationship with the people you serve.

 What the Mulrooney Play looks like in practice